Colorado Heat Pump Rebates & Incentives (2026)

 ✓ Best candidates for Colorado heat pump incentives

-Xcel Energy customers replacing gas heat (highest utility rebates), households below 150% AMI (HEAR eligible), homeowners in Mountain Energy Project communities (dramatically enhanced Xcel rebates), Denver metro residents (Power Ahead stacks starting April 2026), and anyone planning multiple upgrades (Whole Home Efficiency bonus).
+Xcel Energy customers replacing gas heat (highest utility rebates), households below 150% AMI (HEAR eligible, where funding remains), homeowners in Mountain Energy Project communities (dramatically enhanced Xcel rebates), Denver metro residents (Power Ahead expected summer 2026), and anyone planning multiple upgrades (Whole Home Efficiency bonus).

 Cold-climate specs and Colorado installation considerations